 The first attempt at urban subdivision was made in 1841 when Thomas Stubbs tried to sell Battersea in small lots west of the Great North Road to the edge of Doody's grant.
-The 1840s were a bad time for land speculation as the colony was almost bankrupt and the subdivision failed.
-John Glade died in 1848 and his expanded property along with Battersea was obtained by a Sydney solicitor and developer William Billvard, who offered it for sale from November 1855, as the Glades Ville Estate.
+The 1840s was a bad time for land speculation as the colony was almost bankrupt and the subdivision failed.
+John Glade died in 1848 and his expanded property along with Battersea was obtained by a Sydney solicitor and developer William Billvard. who offered it for sale from November 1855, as the Glades Ville Estate.
 This development included a wharf to enable better access and to overcome the difficult task for passengers of alighting in midstream from the regular Parramatta River steamers onto the Bedlam Punt to be conveyed to shore.
 Sales continued slowly over thirty years but it was this subdivision which defined the present roads and many property boundaries.
 Subdivision of other large estates continued into the 1920s.

-The first commercial building in Gladesville was the Flagstaff Inn, licensed to John Worthington in 1856.
-Several other wharves and ferry services were established but from 1861 residents were petitioning for improved road access to Sydney which was finally obtained after 1874 when land was released from the Field of Mars Common and funds became available to construct bridges at Gladesville (1881, replaced by the present concrete-arch bridge in 1964) and Iron Cove (1882).
-Horse-drawn bus services to the city operated until replaced by trams from 1910 to 1949, when buses again took over.
+The first hotel in Gladesville was The Flagstaff Inn, licensed to John Worthington in 1856.
+Several wharves and ferry services were established.
+From 1861 residents were petitioning for improved road access to Sydney which was obtained after 1874 when land was released from the Field of Mars Common and funds became available to construct bridges at Gladesville (1881. replaced by the present concrete-arch bridge in 1964), and Iron Cove (1882).

 The small settlements at Bedlam Point (Tarban Creek) and Flagstaff Hill became the village of Gladesville by the 1870s.
-The post office moved from Wharf Road to the crest of the hill in 1867.
+The post office moved from Wharf Road to the crest of the hill near the Flagstaff in 1867.
 Sydney's first Protestant Hall was built in the same year, the Anglican Church opened in 1877, and Gladesville Public School began classes in 1879.